FragBis/FragTale2/README.md

 It performs on Linux Debian-like, but it can be adapted to other Linux distributions.
 We'll take PHP8.3 for these examples.

-You can eventually execute following commands in a bash script in sudo, assuming you want to run Nginx:
+You can eventually execute following commands in a bash script in sudo, assuming you want to run Nginx (and you should be able to comment or uncomment what you need):

 ```bash
 # Enter "root" mode (admin or sudoer):